"We learned about life as children and

 relationships.

-Read the quotation above and substitute "love" everywhere it says "life"
+Read the quotation above and substitute "love" everywhere it says

-were taught that it is a magical paradise where we will have all of our
+we were taught that it is a magical paradise where we will have all of our

 needs met - and live "Happily ever after".
 We were taught that getting